julelang/manual/src/std/math.md

 ```jule
 fn Sin(mut x: f64): f64
 ```
-Returns the sine of the radian argument x.
+Returns the sine of the radian argument x\.

 Special cases are:<br>
 ```